Sultan Suleiman and Hurrem Sultan

-Life of Sultan Suleiman And Hurrem Sultan (Roxelana) Real Story
+Life of Sultan Suleiman and Hurrem Sultan (Roxelana)

 Suleiman the Magnificent had all the personality traits that made people legendary.
 He was not only a talented soldier and a strategist, he also mastered the art of jewelry making.
 As a foresighted leader, he was also an intellectual with an interest in art and architecture.

 He spent his life to build the global empire that was the dream of Mehmed the Conqueror and he made his name all around the world with golden letters.
 He was known in the East as Sultan Suleiman The Law Giver and in the West as Suleiman The Magnificent.

 However, his last days were overshadowed by family feuds.
 This short biography of him will provide you an overview of his life and his successes.